 - The minimum semester requirement is 208 hours.
 Anything less than 208 hours at the placement site by the end of the semester will result in an incomplete (I) for the course.

 - Internships are required to run for the entire duration of the semester in which the student intern is enrolled.

 - The HAPP internship (HAPP 495) is a 5-credit course and must be taken PASS/FAIL.

-- The HAPP seminar (HAPP 496), is a 1-credit graded course and meets weekly as a discussion group.
-This course must be taken simultaneously with HAPP 495.
+- The HAPP seminar (HAPP 496) is a 1-credit online graded course that includes weekly assignments and is a pre-requisite for HAPP 495.